Group

 Alumni

 Dominique Odens (Summer 2022) - undergraduate summer research intern.
-Dominique works on random walk models for understanding molecular motion within biological membranes.
+Dominique worked on random walk models for understanding molecular motion within biological membranes.
+She is now a math teacher at CAK.

 Adam Bryant (2018-2021) - undergraduate researcher, now engineer in Colorado